sipeed/sipeed_wiki/docs/hardware/en/maixzero/sense/start.md

 Make sure you are in `M0sense_BL702_example` dictionary.

-Before put the patch, we need set username and email, just set what you like.
+Before putting the patch, we need to set username and email, just set what you like.

 ```bash
 cd bl_mcu_sdk